sst/guide/_examples/how-to-create-an-expo-app-with-serverless.md

 };
 ```

-Create a `.env` file in root and create two variables to hold dev and prod API endpoints
+Create a `.env` file in root and create two variables to hold dev and prod API endpoints and replace `DEV_API_URL` with the deployed URL.

 ```
 DEV_API_URL=https://sez1p3dsia.execute-api.us-east-1.amazonaws.com